 Images are an important part of the website SEO — whether you’re publishing a blog post or building a website page, you’d require various images to communicate the message.
 The design, however, enables the website to communicate with the visitors, but search engines require specific text information that describes the images.

 When we upload an image on our website, we enter a title, alt tag, and description to explain the image to the search engines.
-Therefore, it plays a vital role in optimizing the websites.
-If you’re doing on-page SEO, don’t consider adding images without proper title, alt tag, and description.
+Therefore, it plays a vital role in optimizing websites.
+If you’re doing on-page SEO, don’t consider adding images without a proper title, alt tag, and description.

 6. Authority Outbound Links